Former Christopher Wray Building, Birmingham

 Can we make a silk purse out of a sow’s ear?
-We think so!
+We thought so and we have!

-It helps that the sow’s ear sits next to the largest new city park in Europe, and at the gateway of one of the two most important development zones in Birmingham.
+It helped that the sow’s ear sat next to the largest new city park in Europe, and at the gateway of one of the two most important development zones in Birmingham.

-The former Christopher Wray Lighting Factory is an eclectic mix of buildings which has developed since the mid 18th century from a row of cottages to a light industrial complex.
+The former Christopher Wray Lighting Factory comprised an eclectic mix of buildings which developed since the mid 18th century from a row of cottages to a light industrial complex.
 Its most recent use was as the workshops and showroom for Christopher Wray lighting, who stopped using it around 10 years ago.

 Following nearly three years of pre planning consultation, Czero obtained planning and listed building consents a student-led mixed-use scheme in December 2015.
-To be called “The Emporium”, it will provide 184 student studios in a new 15 storey tower, with the historic buildings all converted as part of the development.
+Called “The Emporium”, it was designed to provide 184 student studios in a new 15 storey tower, with the historic buildings all converted as part of the development.

 This project has its own dedicated website